davidcrone/xafty/README.md

 The check table contains the data that will be checked.
 Usually, it is data read in from a spreadsheet.

-In order to explain all the possible rules and their variants, we will use a reduced ‘mtcars’ data set as an example.
+In order to introduce all possible rules and their variants, we will use a reduced ‘mtcars’ data set as an example.

 ``` r
 data(mtcars)